 By failing to review these transactions to ensure suitability, the firm put its clients at financial risk.
 Brokers and broker-dealers must always ensure that they are only selling their clients investments that are truly appropriate for their individual needs.

-Our top-rated investment fraud team is standing by, ready to help.
 At Sonn Law Group, we have handled many complex investor losses claims.
-If you or a family member lost money investing with Purshe Kaplan Sterling Investments, please contact our firm today to request a free, no obligation review of your case.
+Please contact our firm today to request a free, no obligation review of your case.
 We will only collect a legal fee if we help you recover compensation for your losses.